 c. donations under any of the approved donation programme where the IPC or approved beneficiary acknowledges the donation by including the donor's name or logo in the IPC's collaterals (e.g. banners, publications, advertisements).

-a.
-Donations where the donor is essentially advertising at the IPC facility, event or programme.
+Double tax deduction will not be given in cases where the donor is essentially advertising at the IPC facility, event or programme.
 Such forms of advertisement include, but are not limited to, the display of the donor's own banners, products, or other collaterals at the IPC facility, event or programme.
 Such advertisements might be more appropriately regarded as advertising expenses.

-Enhancement to tax deductions on donations
+Enhancement to deductions on donations